SuperOfficeDocs/superoffice-docs/docs/ns-web-services/what-is-netserver-part-1.md

 ### High-Level Database Layer

 The High-Level Database (HDB) layer, found under the SuperOffice.Rows namespace, is a table-object view of the database.
 This layer exposes database tables and the information they contain as row objects, such as ContactRow and ContactRows.
-Unlike RDB object properties, which are full-blown entities themselves (e.g. Contact.Associate corresponds to an Associate object with populated properties), HDB object properties contain identity values that represent identity field values in a corresponding table.
+Unlike RDB object properties, which are full-blown entities themselves (for example Contact.Associate corresponds to an Associate object with populated properties), HDB object properties contain identity values that represent identity field values in a corresponding table.
 In this case, the ContactRow associate property, which is called AssociateId, is an integer value that correlates to a row in the associate table where the ContactRow.AssociateId value equals the associate\_id field value.

 ### SuperOffice Database Interface Layer